-As mentioned above, during the crisis, foreign exchange reserves were used as a tool for internal - as well as external - financial stability.
+During the crisis, foreign exchange reserves were used as a tool for internal - as well as external - financial stability.
 National Central Banks, especially in Latin America, acted as dollar lenders of last resort to their domestic banks.
+(Obstfeld et al. 2009).